hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > As a composer would himself compare,
 >
-> And even dispute with d'Egville or Aumer.
+> And even dispute with d'Egville[^110] or Aumer[^111].

->
+[^110]: Monsieur d'Egville, a celebrated dancer, formerly ballet matter at the Opera House.

+[^111]: Monsieur Aumer, one of the most scientific and original of the Terpsichorean family, now principal ballet master at the Opera House.

 > Belinda.
 What! has he effrontery to advance,
 >
 > He can compose, or with those masters dance?
 >
 > Jemima.
-Though he may not excel le Blond in flying,
+Though he may not excel le Blond[^112] in flying,
 >
 > He'll beat him, aye, and all the world, in lying:

+[^112]: Le Blond, a principal dancer at the Opera House, celebrated for extraordinary agility.

+> Not sylph like Ronzi's[^113] light fantastic toe,
 >
-> Not sylph like Ronzi's light fantastic toe,
+> Nor classic Julia[^114], nor agile le Gros[^115],

+[^113]: Madame Ronzi Vestris is also a principal at the Opera House, and one of the most fascinating and sylph-like dancers of the present age; this lady is the wife of monsieur Charles Vestris, one of the first dancers attached to that establishment, and of whom mention has before been made in p.
+8. Both monsieur and madame Vestris have, very deservedly, long been and still continue to be, established favorites with the public.

+[^114]: Miss Julia Aumer, a principal dancer belonging to the Opera establishment, daughter of the ballet master of that name, and worthy of his scientific knowledge and classic taste.

+[^115]: Madame Le Gros, a principal dancer at the Opera of great merit.

+> Nor even Noblet's[^116] pure attic grace,
 >
-> Nor classic Julia, nor agile le Gros,
->
-> Nor even Noblet's pure attic grace,
->
 > Would make professor hide his shameless face;

->
+[^116]: Madame Noblet a principal dancer at the Opera House, of exquisite taste and possessing the most classic and graceful execution.

 > For be is deaf as well as blind to shame,
 >
 > And only knows it as he knows his name.